What is MysteryPeople?

 MysteryPeople is more than just BookPeople’s Mystery section – we’re a hub of information, expertise, and connections to great writers.
 Keep up with MysteryPeople via facebook, right here on our blog, and through our monthly e-newsletter to keep up with other fans, indie and major publishers, and mystery writers themselves.

 Always a crime fiction fan, Scott Montgomery worked on the sales staff of the acclaimed and influential The Mystery Bookstore in Los Angeles for four years.
 After three years as a bookseller at BookPeople, Texas’ largest independent bookstore, he helped develop MysteryPeople, the mystery bookstore within the store.
 He has moderated panels for the annual Bouchercon mystery conference, Texas Festival Of Books, and other events.
 He has written articles and reviews for The Weekly Lizard blog, Crimespree magazine, and other blogs and publications.
-He also hosts The History Of Mystery Class and Hard Word Book Club at BookPeople.
+He also hosts The Murder in the Afternoon Book Club and Hard Word Book Club at BookPeople.